 Questions To Ask A Potential Debt Settlement Advisor

-(Note: as a former banker with 16 years experience, I routinely analyzed all types of financial statements, tax returns, and personal financial statements.
-As a consultant, I know exactly what the banks and SBA focus on when looking at your financial info and what happens if you default on sba.
+- What is your experience with financial statement analysis (both personal and business)?(Note: as a former banker with 16 years experience, I routinely analyzed all types of financial statements, tax returns, and personal financial statements.
+As a consultant, I know exactly what the banks and SBA focus on when looking at your financial info and what happens in case of SBA loan default.
 It’s important to note that many SBA settlements go through intermediaries such as a bank, so there is no direct negotiation going on with the SBA.
 This fact makes it crucial that your SBA expert have a strong grasp on how the SBA thinks. )

-(Note: there are a number of SBA loan types (504, 7a, and Express are the most common), and they are all settled in different departments, and therefore settlement offers are viewed differently in different SBA departments.
-Not understanding the difference between all the loan types could mean your consultant is “winging it”).
+(Note: there are a number of SBA business loan types (504, 7a, and Express are the most common), and they are all settled in different departments, and therefore settlement offers are viewed differently in different SBA departments.
+Not understanding the difference between all the business loan types could mean your consultant is “winging it”).

-- What specific experience do you have that qualifies you as an SBA settlement expert?
+What specific experience do you have that qualifies you as an SBA settlement expert?

-- Do you have any literature (website, blog, pamphlet etc) where I can get a better feel for the depth of your SBA settlement knowledge?
+Do you have any literature (website, blog, pamphlet etc) where I can get a better feel for the depth of your SBA settlement knowledge?

 - Is SBA settlements all you do, or do you focus on a number of areas?
 (Note: 99% of my business is SBA settlements.
 I live it and breath it all day, every day.
 That’s what makes me an expert).